Description

 Impact

 Crypt::OpenSSL::PKCS12 versions 1.94 and earlier treat passwords as C strings, trimming any content at the first NULL byte.
 The library determines length with strlen, so bytes at or after the first NULL are silently discarded.
-This truncation reduces the entropy of passwords that contain embedded NULLs or binary data, weakening the confidentiality of the PKCS12 keystore.
+This truncation reduces the entropy of passwords that contain embedded NULLs or binary data, a behavior classified as CWE‑170, weakening the confidentiality of the PKCS12 keystore.
 It is inferred that a weaker password may allow an attacker to recover private keys or certificates more readily if they can influence or guess the password.

 Affected Systems